(1) If a company publishes non-statutory accounts, it must publish with them a statement indicating—

 (c) whether an auditor's report has been made on the company's statutory accounts for any such financial year, and if so whether the report—

-(i) was qualified or unqualified, or included a reference to any matters to which the auditor drew attention by way of emphasis without qualifying the report, or
+(i) was qualified or unqualified, or included a reference to any matters to which the auditor drew attention by way

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.